macchina/docs/m2/getting-started/arduino.md

 In the board manager, install **Arduino SAM Boards (32-bit ARM Cortex-M3) by Arduino**.
 Then install **Macchina SAM Boards (Install Arduino SAM Boards first) by Macchina**.

+Note: If for any reason you cannot use the Board Manager to install the board configuration files, you have the option to do a [manual install](https://github.com/macchina/arduino-boards-sam/blob/master/CONTRIBUTING.md#board-manager-install) but will not benefit from the updates notification provided by the Board Manager when new versions are released.

 ## Drivers

 You may need to install a driver to enable your computer to communicate with the Macchina M2 before you can send sketches to it.
 The Macchina M2 is based on the Arduino Due and uses the same driver.
 Please visit the official Arduino Due documentation for [instructions on installing drivers](https://www.arduino.cc/en/Guide/ArduinoDue#toc4).